-Late Summer 2014 :
+Late Summer 2014:

-- Ensure that Class of 2014 graduating students do not 'melt' from their post-secondary choices - Develop framework for career pathways mentoring program that connects local active and retired business leaders with challenged 0 young men at Glass and HHS - Coordinate mentoring program in our public high schools to ensure that our most vulnerable students receive the encouragement and support they need not only to go onto post-secondary education, but to success once they are there. - Select cohort of 30 students, primarily first-generation college students and economically-challenged families, from each high school - o Generate grade level initiative addressing both elementary and framework for middle school college prep coursework in partnership with LCS middle schools - Work with high school administrators and guidance to address barriers to graduation and matriculation Ο - In conjunction with CVCC and Centra Workforce Development, develop health career education pathways which include education plans and internship opportunities with local employers - Fall 2014 . - Educate and canvass high school populations on post-secondary processes - Facilitate College Application Week in Lynchburg 0 a college degree, an associate degree, or an industry-recognized technical certification.
+- Ensure that Class of 2014 graduating students do not 'melt' from their post-secondary choices - Develop framework for career pathways mentoring program that connects local active and retired business leaders with challenged young men at Glass and HHS - Coordinate mentoring program in our public high schools to ensure that our most vulnerable students receive the encouragement and support they need not only to go onto post-secondary education, but to success once they are there. - Select cohort of 30 students, primarily first-generation college students and economically-challenged families, from each high school - o Generate grade level initiative addressing both elementary and framework for middle school college prep coursework in partnership with LCS middle schools - o Work with high school administrators and guidance to address barriers to graduation and matriculation - o In conjunction with CVCC and Centra Workforce Development, develop health career education pathways which include education plans and internship opportunities with local employers

+Fall 2014

-- Assist in facilitation of PSAT across LCS population in 10th-11th grades Ο - Fund and coordinate SAT/ACT prep classes for many more students who do not currently take entrance exams because college is both Ο unattainable and irrelevant for them.
-The Beacon plans to fund the training of Beacon and LCS teachers to become Kaplan-certified SAT prep trainers, making SAT prep affordable and convenient. - Register and prepare first generation college students for entrance exams and applications processes Ο - College Application Week at HHS and ECG, ensuring that every senior has applied to at least one of the following: Four year college, 0 two year or community college, industry-recognized technical certification program, military service - Coordinate visits for students from a wide array of economic backgrounds to training centers, colleges, and universities.
-0 - Facilitate visits and internships with employers in the Greater Lynchburg area to supplement Career Exploration, on-the-job learning, 0 and education pathways for LCS' students
+- o Educate and canvass high school populations on post-secondary processes - Facilitate College Application Week in Lynchburg - o Assist in facilitation of PSAT across LCS population in 10th-11th grades - o Fund and coordinate SAT/ACT prep classes for many more students who do not currently take entrance exams because college is both unattainable and irrelevant for them.
+The Beacon plans to fund the training of Beacon and LCS teachers to become Kaplan-certified SAT prep trainers, making SAT prep affordable and convenient. - o Register and prepare first generation college students for entrance exams and applications processes - College Application Week at HHS and ECG, ensuring that every senior has applied to at least one of the following: Four year college, two year or community college, industry-recognized technical certification program, military service - Coordinate visits for students from a wide array of economic backgrounds to training centers, colleges, and universities. - Facilitate visits and internships with employers in the Greater Lynchburg area to supplement Career Exploration, on-the-job learning, and education pathways for LCS' students o Work with LCS guidance to provide career and college fairs and to coordinate on-campus college visits.